nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-05-28-import-excel-data-into-tfs-with-history/index.md

 ---
 title: Import Excel data into TFS with History
-description: "Learn how to import Excel data into TFS with history using VBA.
-Simplify your workflow and ensure data integrity with this step-by-step guide!"
+description: Learn how to import Excel data into TFS with history using VBA.
+Simplify your workflow and ensure data integrity with this step-by-step guide!
 date: 2014-05-28
 creator: Martin Hinshelwood
 id: "10541"